Related contacts

 Related offices

 Join us for a timely webinar examining the Trump Gold Card Program, a new immigration pathway established under President Trump’s Executive Order 14351.
-This initiative provides a potentially expedited route to U.S. permanent residency for foreign nationals who make a significant financial contribution to the United States or for whom an employer contributes.
+This initiative provides a potentially expedited route to U.S. permanent residency for foreign nationals who make a significant financial contribution to the United States.
+It also provides a pathway for an employee on whose behalf an employer contributes.

 Topics will include: